UPDATE: In 2020, the rules and steps related to applying for Medicaid will remain the same.

-California Medicaid, also known as Medi-Cal, currently covers just under 12 million residents within the state.
+California Medicaid, also known as Medi-Cal, currently covers millions of residents within the state.
 If you are new to California and are wondering, “What is Medicaid in CA?” note that Medicaid is a medical assistance program that was developed by the United States federal government and is currently administered at the state level.

 As a general rule, not every beneficiary of Medi-Cal in California will have to pay the same monthly premium amount.
-In fact, certain Medicaid insurance holders will not have to pay any premiums at all for their services, due to their low income.
+In fact, certain Medicaid insurance holders will not have to pay any premiums at all for their services due to their low income.

 “What is Medicaid eligibility?” may be another question on your mind if you are new to the program.
 CA Medicaid eligibility mainly depends on the income level of the individual or household applying for Medi-Cal benefits.
 Those who fall within the acceptable income range will be eligible to receive benefits, whereas those who do not will not be accepted into the program.
 In any case, there are other eligibility requirements applicants can meet in order to gain acceptance into the program.

 Once you have determined your Medicaid eligibility, you can begin the process of applying for medical assistance benefits.
 California currently has a number of simple Medicaid application methods available for potential beneficiaries, allowing them to apply based on their preferences.
-For more information on these application methods, and to learn about eligibility, coverage and costs, review the comprehensive details provided on our site.
+For more information on these application methods, and to learn about requirements, coverage and costs, review the details provided on our site.

 Learning how to qualify for Medicaid in California is crucial if you are interested in obtaining free or inexpensive medical assistance from the state’s medical insurance program, Medi-Cal.
 Only petitioners who meet the Medicaid eligibility requirements will be accepted into the program.
 Note that different types of criteria must be met by all applicants.

 How to Apply for Medicaid in California

-Cost and Coverage of Medicaid in California
+Learn About the Cost and Coverage of Medicaid in California